presidioforts/health/README.md

+---
+layout: post
+title: "How the Brain Creates and Engages with Thoughts: A Medical Perspective"
+date: 2025-01-12
+categories: [neurology, mental-health]
+---

-## How the Brain Creates and Engages with Thoughts: A Medical Perspective
+# How the Brain Creates and Engages with Thoughts: A Medical Perspective

-### Introduction
 Thought generation and regulation are deeply intertwined with various neurophysiological processes, including breathing.
 This article provides a neurobiological overview of how the brain creates and engages with thoughts, highlighting the roles of the default mode network (DMN), emotional circuitry, and higher-order cortical structures.
 We also examine how targeted interventions—such as breathing techniques—can modulate mental activity and promote well-being.

 ---